kleis-technology/terraform-training/tutorials/TP3/README.md

 - A virtual network (Amazon Virtual Private Cloud - VPC)
 - A security policy for this network that allows entering ssh connections and tcp connections (on port 8000).
-- An AWS iam access key and key-pair associated to your username
+- An AWS iam access key and SSH key-pair associated to your username

 #### Setting/resetting recipe